skleee/clustering-term-project/README.md

 # Comparative Analysis of Clustering Algorithms on Movie Data Based on Web Crawling
-Final project for "Introduction to Big Data Analytics"
+Term project for Introduction to Big Data Analytics